Get help now Make a donation

 • Insist on helping you clean, but you don't want them to

-• Do not believe you can keep up the progress in the long term
+• Don't believe you can keep up the progress in the long term

 It can feel very upsetting to hear these things from people close to you.
-To help them understand your situation a bit better, try showing them our pages for friends and family and talking about a mental health problem.
+To help them understand your situation a bit better, try showing them our page helping someone who hoards.

-Official bodies like the council or a housing officer might say things you disagree with.
-Find out about your rights by speaking to our legal line or reading our information on discrimination.
+Official organisations like the council or a housing association might say things you disagree with.
+Find out about your rights by contacting our legal line.
+Contact details are on our helplines page.

 References and bibliography available on request.